pretix/pretix-docs/docs/guides/seating.md

 # Seating

 The seating feature of pretix allows you to sell tickets for individual seats.
-This is useful if, for example. your event is taking place at a theater, a stadium, or a dining hall.
+This is useful if, for example, your event is taking place at a theater, a stadium, or a dining hall.
 This article tells you how to create seating plans and how to implement them for your event.

 Customers will be able to look at the seating plan and choose their preferred seat.